mayhem/bartendro-config/README.md

 sudo install.sh
 ```

+During the package install step, it will ask two questions about firewall files.
+Answer both with YES.

 Once done rebooting, log into the RPi with user 'bartendro' and password 'hackme!'.
 Finally:

     sudo deluser --force --remove-home --remove-all-files pi

-From now you can no longer log in with the standard pi user.
+From now you can no longer log in with the standard bartendro user with password "hackme!"

 In theory that should be it.
 Your SD card should be ready to rock.